Suriyancdurai/Evaluation-Projects/README.md

 # Evaluation-Projects

-## My Experience at Flip Robo Technologies
+## My Real Time Data Projects at Flip Robo Technologies
 During my internship at **Flip Robo Technologies**, I had the opportunity to work on multiple **real-time data science projects**.
 These projects allowed me to apply my knowledge of **machine learning, statistical analysis, and data visualization** to solve practical problems.
 The internship provided hands-on experience in working with real-world datasets, refining predictive models, and making data-driven decisions.

 ## Projects Overview